SanielX/Serenity-Update-Manager/Readme.md

     Notice how objects of type `MovableObject` are coupled toghether.
 * Run.After and Run.Before attributes.
 Allows all instances of some class to be updated before instances of another class.
 Works only for between CLRScripts
-* Component caching.
-By default, any CLRScript on awake tries to cache ALL components of its game object into global dictionary.
-This way you can later use `this.GetUnsafe<T>` to get any component.
-My test shows, that this is 5-10 times faster than using GetComponent.
-Though this behaviour can be disabled by using attribute `[DontCacheComponents]` on class or assembly.
 * Nice profiling.
 Not only it shows nice stats in Profiler windows, but string are preallocated and thus, don't cause GCAllocs every frame.
     ![](./Git/ProfilerExample.png)
 * New calls.
 Exposes PreUpdate and EarlyUpdate as virtual functions.

 __Cons__:
 * Update manager does not work with [ExecuteAlways]
-* Since all update calls are now external, they can not be private
+* Since all update calls are now external, they can not be private.
+Currently are public but you can change all callbacks to be `internal protected`
 * Also it is possible that FixedUpdate may be called before Start if object was Instantiated.
 This happens for default MonoBehaviours too by the way
 * Every CLRScript has Awake, Start, OnEnable, OnDisable and OnDestroyed callbacks regardless of you using them
 * Currently, CLRManager adds and removes script from its list every time you enable/disable component.
 So if you switch it every frame it may become a problem (May not, I didn't measure)